Operation Solomon: Background

 In 1991, the sitting Ethiopian government of Mengistu Haile Mariam was close to being toppled with the military successes of Eritrean and Tigrayan rebels, threatening Ethiopia with dangerous political destabilization.
-World Jewish organizations, such as the American Association for Ethiopian Jews (AAEJ), and Israel were concerned about the well-being of the Ethiopian Jews, known as Beta Israel, residing in Ethiopia.
-The majority of them were living in the Gondar region of the Ethiopian Highlands and were mostly farmers and artisans.
-Also, the Mengistu regime had made mass emigration difficult for Beta Israel, and the regime's dwindling power presented an opportunity for those wanting to emigrate to Israel.
-In 1990, the Israeli government and Israeli Defense Forces, aware of Ethiopia's worsening political situation, made covert plans to airlift the Jews to Israel.
-The United States became involved in the planning of Operation Solomon after it was brought to the US government's attention from American Jewish leaders from the American Association for Ethiopian Jews that the Ethiopian Jews were living in danger.
+Jewish organizations, including the American Association for Ethiopian Jews (AAEJ), and Israel were concerned about the safety and well-being of the Ethiopian Jews, known as Beta Israel, residing in Ethiopia.
+The majority were living in the Gondar region of the Ethiopian Highlands and were mostly farmers and artisans.
+The Mengistu regime had made mass emigration difficult for Beta Israel, and the regime's dwindling power presented an opportunity for those wanting to emigrate to Israel.
+In 1990, the Israeli government and Israel Defense Forces, aware of Ethiopia's worsening political situation, made covert plans to airlift the Jews to Israel.
+The United States became involved in the planning of Operation Solomon after it was brought to the US government's attention by American Jewish leaders of the AAEJ that Ethiopian Jewry was living in danger.

 The US government was also involved in the organization of the airlift.
 The decision of the Ethiopian government to allow all the Falashas to leave the country at once was largely motivated by a letter from President George H. W. Bush, who had some involvement with Operations Joshua and Moses.
-Previous to this, Mengistu intended to allow emigration only in exchange for weaponry.
+Prior to this, Mengistu intended to allow emigration only in exchange for weaponry.

-Also involved in the Israeli and Ethiopian governments' attempts to facilitate the operation was a group of American diplomats led by Senator Rudy Boschwitz, including Irvin Hicks, a Deputy Assistant Secretary of State for African Affairs; Robert Frasure, the Director of the African Affairs at the White House National Security Council; and Robert Houdek the Chargé d'Affaires of the United States Embassy in Addis Ababa.
-Boschwitz had been sent as a special emissary of President Bush, and he and his team met with the government of Ethiopia to aid Israel in the arranging of the airlift.
-In addition, Assistant Secretary of State for African Affairs Herman Cohen also played an important role, as he was the international mediator of the civil war in Ethiopia.
-Cohen struck a deal with Mengistu which promised improved relations with the United States if Ethiopians would reach an understanding with the rebels, change their human rights and emigration policy, and change their communist economic system.
-In response to the efforts of the diplomats, acting President of Ethiopia Tesfaye Gebre Kidan made the ultimate decision to allow the airlift.
-The negotiations surrounding the operation led to the eventual London roundtable discussions, which established a joint declaration by the Ethiopian combatants who then agreed to organize a conference to select a transitional government. $35 million was raised by the Jewish community to give to the government in Ethiopia so that the Jews could come over to Israel.
-The money went to the airport expenses in Addis Ababa.
+Also involved in the Israeli and Ethiopian governments' attempts to facilitate the operation was a group of American diplomats led by Senator Rudy Boschwitz, including Irvin Hicks, a Deputy Assistant Secretary of State for African Affairs; Robert C. Frasure, the Director of the African Affairs at the United States National Security Council; and Robert Houdek the Chargé d'Affaires of the United States Embassy in Addis Ababa.
+Boschwitz had been sent as a special emissary of President Bush, and he and his team met with the government of Ethiopia to assist Israel in arranging the airlift.
+Additionally, Assistant Secretary of State for African Affairs Herman Cohen played an important role as the international mediator to resolve the civil war in Ethiopia.
+Cohen struck a deal with Mengistu which promised improved relations with the United States if Ethiopia would reach an understanding with the rebels, change its human rights and emigration policy, and change its communist economic system.
+In response to the efforts of the diplomats, the acting President of Ethiopia Tesfaye Gebre Kidan made the ultimate decision to allow the Israeli airlift of the Ethiopian Jews.
+The negotiations surrounding the operation led to the eventual London roundtable discussions, which established a joint declaration by the Ethiopian civil war combatants who then agreed to organize a conference to select a transitional government. $35 million was raised by the greater Jewish community to pay the government in Ethiopia and the airport in Addis Ababa for the Ethiopian Jews to return to their ancestral homeland in Israel.